 Do you own books?
 Do you collect issues of a particular magazine?
 Do you have dozens of comics in your room?
-Regardless of the type of publication you enjoy reading... if you own enough books/ magazines/ comics but no bookends, chances are you're stacking them vertically at this point.
+Regardless of the type of publication you enjoy reading... if you own enough books/ magazines/ comics but no bookends, chances are you're stacking them at this point by putting one on top of another and another one on top of that one and so on...

-Let's face it... stacking any kind of publication vertically makes it less accessible.
-Organizing your books/ magazines/ comics horizontally makes it more likely that you'll read it again after it leaves your bedside or desk.
+Let's face it, stacking any kind of publication like that makes it less accessible.
+Organizing your books/ magazines/ comics like I did in the picture above makes it more likely that you'll read them again after they leave your bedside or desk.

 Step 1: WHAT YOU'LL NEED